For the purposes of CIPF coverage, an account must be

 Note that not all losses that may arise are covered by CIPF.
 For example, CIPF does not cover losses resulting from any of the following:

-CIPF member firms are members of the New Self-Regulatory Organization of Canada (New SRO) that are: (i) investment dealers and/or (ii) mutual fund dealers that are not located exclusively in Quebec.
+CIPF member firms are members of Canadian Investment Regulatory Organization (CIRO) that are: (i) investment dealers and/or (ii) mutual fund dealers.
 Please click here for a list of CIPF Investment Dealer member firms and here for a list of CIPF Mutual Fund Dealer member firms.

 A mutual fund is a type of investment fund.
 In Canada, mutual funds are generally structured as trusts or corporations, which are separate legal entities from the management company that administers them.
 Investing in a mutual fund gives an investor units or shares of the fund.